LucaMalavolta/PyORBIT/docs/models/dilution_factor.md

 If the spatial resolution of our instrument is not good enough to completely separate the two stars (i.e., the projected pixel size on the plane of the sky is comparable with the angular separation of the two stars), the light of the target and the light of the secondary will fall into the same aperture.
 As a consequence, the planetary transit will result shallower, as the baseline flux will be given to the sum of the fluxes of the two stars.
 This is valid for any star entering the photometric aperture, not just in the case of a binary star.

 If the magnitude of the target and contaminant tars in the passband of the instrument are known, it is possible to compute the flux ratio added by the contaminants and include it in the model.
-This factor is called *dilution factor*.
+This factor is here called *dilution factor*.

 In `PyORBIT`, the dilution factor is modeled as the ratio between the total flux of the *contaminant* stars over the flux of the *target* star.
+This facto is sometimes called *contamination ratio*.
 Given $N$ contaminant stars whose flux is fully captured by the aperture around the target star, the dilution factor is given by this equation:

 ```{math}